-- 2.00 Company Voluntary Arrangements (CVA) - 2.01 Proposal - (1) A proposal for CVA shall - a. contain identification details for the company; - b. explain why the proposer thinks a CVA is desirable; - c. explain why the creditors are expected to agree to a CVA; and - d. be authenticated and dated by the proposer. - (2) The proposal may be amended with the nominee's agreement in writing where-

-a. the nominee is not the liquidator or administrator of the company; and b. the nominee's report has not been filed with the court.
+- 2.01.-(1) A proposal for CVA shall- - (a) contain identification details for the company; - (b) explain why the proposer thinks a CVA is desirable; - (c) explain why the creditors are expected to agree to a CVA; and - (d) be authenticated and dated by the proposer. - (2) The proposal may be amended with the nominee's agreement in writing where- - (a) the nominee is not the liquidator or administrator of the company; and - (b) the nominee's report has not been filed with the court. - (3) In any other case, a proposal may only be amended with the approval of the court.